What’s the fuss about?

 - Saving Time & Cost: Since credibility is achieved by consensus among peer nodes and no regulatory authority is required, we save the time and cost of routing every transaction through a third party

-- Distributed Database: Blockchain being a immutable distributed ledger, with no single point of failure can be used to implement a distributed database, if we can solve real time query handling.
+- Distributed Database: Blockchain being an immutable distributed ledger, with no single point of failure can be used to implement a distributed database, if we can solve real-time query handling.

-- Maintenance of KYC records by Insurance/Banking Companies: KYC (Know Your Customer) records can be maintained on a blockchain, to be used by variety of agencies.
-An updated in record of an individual can be submitted as a transaction.
+- Maintenance of KYC records by Insurance/Banking Companies: KYC (Know Your Customer) records can be maintained on a blockchain, to be used by a variety of agencies.
+An update in the record of an individual can be submitted as a transaction.

 - Smart Contracts: Contracts, where two parties agree to an actionable on fulfillment of terms by both the parties, can also be implemented using a blockchain.
 Once both parties have given their consent, the transaction will execute the actionable, like transfer of property or release of payment.
 A typical example of this would be a supply contract used for procurement.

-Blockchain is one of the unchartered territory of the cryptographic world, which can be extended to a host of applications, given its robustness and generality.
+Blockchain is one of the unchartered territories of the cryptographic world, which can be extended to a host of applications, given its robustness and generality.

 The search is on …